cusicand/lidarhd_ign_downloader/README.md

 ```

 > [!NOTE]
-> Whatever the case, the script will iterate through all the features (polygons) within the shapefile or geopackage file.
-It will create a folder for each specific AOI based on the column with the `aoi_name`.
-If you used your own shapefile, make sure to have one column called `aoi_name`.
-Otherwise, you can edit the provided file.
+> After version 3.0, the script will iterate through all the *.gpkg files provided in the command line [see recommended use)](#recommended-use).
+It will create a folder for each specific AOI based on their filename by default.
+AOI file can contain any projection (EPSG:4326).

 # Contact and citation ![DOI](https://zenodo.org/badge/706232299.svg)
 For any question/bug/issue regarding this tool, please report it on issues section or contact [diego.cusicanqui@univ-grenoble-alpes.fr](mailto:diego.cusicanqui@univ-grenoble-alpes.fr).